Request Your Legal Consult Here.

-Signed land contracts are legally binding and can contain many different forms of agreements.
+In Michigan real estate law, signed land contracts are legally binding and can contain many different forms of agreements.
 When all payments have been made the buyer will be deeded the property.

-Common problems with Land Contracts are:
+Common problems with Michigan Land Contracts are:

-- The deed remains in the seller’s name until all payments of the agreement are made, between time of initial contract and payoff, which can take years.
+1. The deed remains in the seller’s name until all payments of the agreement are made, between time of initial contract and payoff, which can take years.

-- The price is set and the payment schedule may not be amortized evenly, with a balloon or large payment at the end.
+2. The price is set and the payment schedule may not be amortized evenly, with a balloon or large payment at the end.

-- Several years may pass where the parties may forget the original intent of the terms.
+3. Several years may pass where the parties may forget the original intent of the terms.

 How Are You Affected?

 A land contract buyer and seller must be very careful to ensure that the terms of the contract are legally binding to prevent future disputes from occurring.
 A seller’s remedy to unresolved disputes is to collect on land contract by forfeiture.
 If provisions in a land contract allow, then a land contract can be foreclosed upon.
 A buyer’s remedy is to sue for breach of contract or a judge may award the time to redeem property.